hrydgard/ppsspp-site/docs/multiplayer/infrastructure-servers.md

 position: 4
 ---

-# Infrastructure Mode
+# Infrastructure mode

 ## Custom servers

 "Infrastructure" is what regular multiplayer servers are called, in [PSP parlance](https://manuals.playstation.net/document/en/psp/current/settings/infra.html).

 Most of the official servers have long since been shut down, but people have been creating their own replacements.
-If you know of other ones not listed, e-mail `hrydgard+ppsspp@gmail.com`, and put "Infrastructure" somewhere in the subject line.
+If you know of other ones not listed, e-mail hrydgard+ppsspp@gmail.com, and put "infrastructure" somewhere in the subject line.

 From PPSSPP version 1.19, a number of these will be supported on all networking-enabled platforms, allowing easy online play.